netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 In Istio service mesh, a sidecar proxy runs alongside application pods and it intercepts and manage incoming and outgoing traffic for applications.
 Citrix ADC CPX can be deployed as the sidecar proxy in the application pods.
 A sidecar proxy applies the configured routing policies or rules to the ingress and egress traffic from the pod.

-## Citrix ADC as an Egress Gateway for Istio
+## Citrix ADC CPX as an Egress Gateway for Istio

 An Egress Gateway defines the traffic exit point from a service mesh.
-The Citrix ADC as an Egress Gateway performs load balancing, monitoring at the edge of the service mesh.
+The Citrix ADC CPX as an Egress Gateway performs load balancing, monitoring at the edge of the service mesh.
 It also provides routing rules to exit the Istio service mesh.

 ## <a name="architecture">Architecture</a>